mrange/T4JsonSerializer/README.md

 2. 100 objects
 3. 1000 objects

-This in order to measure any wind-up performance
+This in order to measure any initialization overhead.

 ### Time consumed chart